jmdejong/Asciifarm/docs/communication.md

 Example message: `["name", "troido"]`

-If a player with that name did not exist yet, it will be created and the connection will be connecte that player.
+If a player with that name did not exist yet, it will be created and the connection will be connected that player.

 If a player with that name does exist, but it no other connection is currenty connected to that player, the connection will be connected to that player too.